Margaret Fuller: Early life and family

 Sarah Margaret Fuller was born on May 23, 1810, in Cambridgeport, Massachusetts, the first child of Congressman Timothy Fuller and Margaret Crane Fuller.
-She was named after her paternal grandmother and her mother, but by age nine she dropped "Sarah" and insisted on being called "Margaret."
+She was named after her paternal grandmother and her mother, but by age nine she dropped "Sarah" and insisted on being called "Margaret".
 The Margaret Fuller House, in which she was born, is still standing.
 Her father taught her to read and write at the age of three and a half, shortly after the couple's second daughter, Julia Adelaide, died at 14 months old.
 He offered her an education as rigorous as any boy's at the time and forbade her to read the typical feminine fare of the time, such as etiquette books and sentimental novels.
 He incorporated Latin into his teaching shortly after the birth of the couple's son Eugene in May 1815, and soon Margaret was translating simple passages from Virgil.

-Later in life Margaret blamed her father's exacting love and his valuation of accuracy and precision for her childhood nightmares and sleepwalking.
-During the day Margaret spent time with her mother, who taught her household chores and sewing.
-In 1817, her brother William Henry Fuller was born, and her father was elected as a representative in the United States Congress.
+Later in life, Margaret blamed her father's exacting love and his valuation of accuracy and precision for her childhood nightmares and sleepwalking.
+During the day, Margaret spent time with her mother, who taught her household chores and sewing.
+In 1817, her brother William Henry Fuller was born, and her father was elected as a representative to the United States Congress.
 For the next eight years, he spent four to six months a year in Washington, D.C.
 At age ten, Fuller wrote a cryptic note which her father saved: "On 23 May 1810, was born one foredoomed to sorrow and pain, and like others to have misfortunes."